j10sanders/j10sanders.github.io/_posts/2016-12-01-pocket-chip-music-server.md

 	#static_dir =
 	#zeroconf = Mopidy HTTP server on $hostname

 The hostname is the only part you will need to change from the default.
 Be sure to remove the `#` at the beginning of the line, since it is commenting out the line to use the default.
-You can find more information here: [https://docs.mopidy.com/en/latest/ext/http/](https://docs.mopidy.com/en/latest/ext/http/)
+You can find more information [in the mopidy docs](https://docs.mopidy.com/en/latest/ext/http/).

 Now, to make sure the configs are loaded into Mopidy (and if you have any local music you want added), run: